-- Negative prospective juror proceeds to empanelment. - Positive Juror will be excused from the summons and referred immediately for a PCR test and advised to go home and isolate pending notification from NSW Health.
+- Negative prospective juror proceeds to empanelment. - Positive Juror will be excused from the summons and advised to go home and isolate for seven days and report the positive test to Service NSW.

 4.3.
 Day 1 RAS for trial participants